House chairman skeptical of conservatives’ health care idea

 - Skier killed in Snoqualmie Pass avalanche remembered as ‘true educator’

+He characterized the Republican’s health care bill as “a work in progress.
+It needs to be improved.”
+He said he never wants to go back to the times when a person with pre-existing medical conditions was denied insurance or faced unaffordable premiums.
+Some listeners shouted that America should have single-payer national health insurance.

+“I disagree with what he said,” Rick Negus, a retired social worker, said as he left the Mountain View High School gym.
+“But I respect him for speaking his mind in front of a hostile audience.”

-The White House and leaders of the hard-line House Freedom Caucus have discussed adding language to the GOP bill to let states seek federal waivers to that prohibition.
+The White House and leaders of the hard-line House Freedom Caucus have discussed adding language to the GOP health care bill to let states seek federal waivers to that prohibition.
 They’ve also talked about letting states escape Obama’s requirement that insurers cover specified treatments, such as drug abuse services.

 Walden is influential because he is chairman of the House Energy and Commerce Committee, which wrote much of the health care bill.
 It’s been on life support since last month.
 Opposition from both conservative and moderate Republicans prompted House Speaker Paul Ryan, R-Wis., to cancel a vote on the bill, an embarrassment for Ryan and President Donald Trump.